 Well, we now have the answer to all of those questions and more, with Disney having laid out its plans for the work-in-progress streaming platform last week.
 So, without further ado, take our hand and find out why you'll most likely be splashing out on Disney+ when it finally arrives.

-Reading between the lines, it's clear Disney is looking to undercut competitors to gain a foothold in the market, and while there's every chance the company will increase subscription fees further down the line, for now it looks like Disney+ will be one of the cheaper options.
+Reading between the lines, then, it seems like Disney is looking to lowball the opposition so it can gain a foothold in the market, and while there's every chance the company will increase subscription fees further down the line, for now it looks like Disney+ will be one of the cheaper options.

 Cinephiles rejoice!
 We've had confirmation that Disney+ will adjust to the best possible high-definition option based on your available bandwidth, and will even support 4K HDR playback.
 That means, assuming you've got the creme de la creme of internet connections, you'll be able to sample the sweet high-def delights of 4K streaming.